William Shattuck of Watertown

 There was another book written by Beatrice Marie Larson and published in 1977 called "Shattuck Memorials II."
 It purports to take up where Lemuel Shattuck left off in 1855.
 Because it gathers much additional information about Shattuck genealogies it is very useful, but it does contain a lot of errors.
 You can find it at archive.org.

-The title of Lemuel's book suggests that all Shattucks and name variants descend from a single immigrant to New England, William Shattuck, born about 1622 and dying in 1672.
+The title of Lemuel's book suggests that all Shattucks and name variants descend from a single immigrant to New England, William Shattuck, born in 1622 and dead in 1672.
 He lived in Watertown, an early settlement that is today the Town of Watertown, a part of the Greater Boston area.
 But Lemuel was not entirely sure there was a single progenitor.
 He includes other possible immigrants in the appendix of his book, notably a Samuel Shattuck of Salem and a William Shattuck who settled in early Boston.
 He speculates that there are no surviving descendants of these two men with the Shattuck name or its variants.
+So far DNA studies of Shattuck, Shadduck and Shaddock descendants have confirmed his theory.

 What made them become pilgrims in a new land?
 It is an oversimplification to attribute their motive to religious persecution.
 In the 16th and 17th century many protestants felt the Church of England had not gone far enough in "purifying" the church of its "Catholic" practices.
 But they did not want to leave the church, just to reform it.
 There were other reasons why the dream of a new social order in a far away land was appealing.
 There was massive upheaval at home.
 A new middle class was emerging free of the bonds of serfdom and seeking greater freedom to pursue economic opportunity.
 A population explosion after wars and plagues had created large families with disenfranchised sons who sought land to start their own families.
 Parliamentarians and Royalists struggled for possession of the levers of government.
 All these tensions and more erupted into the English civil war between 1842-1851.